About Opening Night

 A world without music, dance, drama, film, literature, exploration, epicurean delights, or visual art is unimaginable.
 Alas, we experienced this miserable malaise that began when Covid struck.

-We attended events 2-3 nights weekly until the virus closed theatres, restaurants, and concert halls, silencing actors, dancers, artists, and musicians, keeping patrons home, and shutting doors on museums and hotels.
+We attended events 2-3 nights weekly until the virus closed theaters, restaurants, and concert halls silencing actors, dancers, artists, and musicians, keeping patrons home, and shutting doors on museums and hotels.

 When asked to review the Myths and Hymns series by MasterVoices in New York, I was impressed by the artistic team members developing the project, all luminaries in their respective disciplines.
 When I viewed and experienced the first installment entitled “Flight,” my suspicions and weariness of online video communications were cast aside.
 I was immediately drawn into what aesthetic theorist and philosopher Susanne Langer describes as a “purely and completely experienced reality, a piece of virtual life.”
 My disbelief was suspended proportional to the work’s quality, integrity, and sincerity.
 For a time, I existed in the virtual world of the music as I watched, listened to, experienced, and enjoyed their artistic ethos of craft and dedication.